 One block further south, the sedan pulled to the west side curb in front of 2122 North Clark Street (above).
 The bottom half of the front window of the nondescript single story building identified it as the SMC Cartage Company.
+Four men climbed out.
 A new driver slipped behind the wheel and left the engine running.
-Four men climbed out.
-The two in police uniforms were carrying shotguns.
+The two men who walked into the building first wore police uniforms and were carrying shotguns.
 They were followed by two civilians wearing heavy overcoats.
 The uniformed officers purposefully strode through the unlocked front door.
 Past a tiny office was a second door, and through that was the 110 foot long garage.
 Parked head-in facing the west wall were three delivery trucks.
 Scattered beyond were three more trucks and two cars.
-A mechanic worked over one of the trucks, his dog, a German Shepard named “Highball” was tied to the bumper.
+A mechanic was working over one of the trucks.
+His dog, a German Shepard named “Highball” was tied to the bumper.
 Beyond, six men wearing overcoats, were smoking, drinking coffee and talking.
-The cops yelled for the men to put their hands up- this was a raid.
+The cops yelled for the men to put their hands up.
+This, they announced, was a raid.

-Initially Auto-Ordinance sold the guns for $200.00 each, with a standard 20 round “stick” magazine, or optionally circular magazines, of 50 rounds and 100 rounds each, for another $20 - $25.
-Because the gun was so expensive, at half the price of a new Model T Ford, police departments, government guards, corporate strike breakers and messengers, even the United States Marine Corps, could not afford many.
-Also war surplus weapons had depressed the market.
-The gun was heavy and was inaccurate at anything over 50 yards.
+Initially Auto-Ordinance sold the guns for $200.00 each, with a standard 20 round “stick” magazine, or optionally circular magazines of either 50 or 100 rounds each, for another $20 - $25.
+Because the gun was so expensive, at half the price of a new Model T Ford, police departments, government guards, corporate strike breakers and messengers, even the United States Marine Corps, could not afford to buy many.
+Also war surplus Browning Automatic Rifles had depressed the market.
+The Thompson was heavy and inaccurate at anything over 50 yards.
 The company also felt the need to provide buyers with a disclaimer: “Thompson-guns are sold you with the understanding that you will be responsible for their re-sale to those on the side of law and order.”
-By 1925 Auto-Ordinance was reduced to marketing the gun at $175 to western ranchers and farmers, available at gun shops, hardware stores, and by mail.
+By 1925 Auto-Ordinance was reduced to marketing the gun at $175 each to western ranchers and farmers, available at gun shops, hardware stores, and by mail.
 Still, by 1928, sales were so bad John Thompson was replaced as Chief Executive Officer of Auto-Ordinance.

 The police officers ordered the men, including the mechanic, to line up single file and put their hands against the north wall of the garage.
 While one officer held a shotgun on the seven, a second patted them down for weapons, tossing their handguns to the floor.
 The men peacefully complied probably because police “shakedowns” like this were common.
 The men in the freezing garage this morning probably assumed once these rouge cops realized who they were rousting, apologies would be offered.
 They probably thought that - right up until they heard the bolts on two Thompson machine guns being pulled back, in preparation for firing.